Protecting our Protectors in their Retirement

 “I am delighted the National Foundation for Retired Service Animals (NFRSA) has been established to help support our brave service animals when they reach their well-earned retirement.

-Chief Constable Pippa Mills, National Police Chiefs Council Lead for Police Dogs
+Assistant Commissioner (Met) Pippa Mills, National Police Chiefs Council Lead for Police Dogs

 CONTACT US